Banner image

 An initial ascent follows the Ascencio River into the Ascencio Valley.
 At a lookout point, about an hour into the trek, pause to take in the beauty of the valley's rich beech forests, glaciers and waterfalls.

-After this point the path continues climbing through lush beech forests before ascending a gigantic terminal moraine (the ridge formed at a glacier’s end point).
+After this point, the path continues climbing through lush beech forests before ascending a gigantic terminal moraine (the ridge formed at a glacier’s endpoint).
 It's here, at an altitude of 900m, where you’ll be rewarded by the stunning sight of Las Torres.
 Stay a while to soak up the amazing views, take photos and have lunch.

 You'll then retrace your steps back to Torres Central where you’ll have dinner and rest for the night.

-Length of hike: 8-9hrs, 20km
+Length of hike: 8-10hrs, 22km

 Difficulty: Medium/demanding

-Meals: Picnic lunch, dinner
+Meals: Box lunch, dinner

 Accommodation: Camping or room at Refugio Torres Central (meals in the refugio)